-The Company did not issue any warrants during the period ended March 31, 2011.
+The Company did not issue any warrants during the three or six months ended June 30, 2010.

-NOTE K - RELATED PARTY TRANSACTIONS
+NOTE K - RELATED PARTIES

-In connection with the Series A Preferred Stock private placement transaction, on November 16, 2009, the Company entered into an Executive Officer Reimbursement Agreement with each of (i) Jason L. Tienor, the Company's President and Chief Executive Officer, (ii) Richard J. Leimbach, the Company's former Chief Financial Officer and (iii) Jeffrey J. Sobieski, the Company's Chief Operating Officer (collectively, the "Executive Officers"), pursuant to which the Executive Officers agreed to convert a portion of outstanding indebtedness of the Company owed to such Executive Officers into Series A shares and warrants pursuant to the Securities Purchase Agreement.
-Mr. Tienor converted \$20,000 of outstanding indebtedness into four Series A convertible redeemable preferred stock (convertible into 55,096 shares of common stock) and warrants to purchase 30,304 shares of Common Stock.
-Mr. Leimbach converted \$10,000 of outstanding indebtedness into two Series A convertible redeemable preferred stock (convertible into 27,548) shares of common stock) and warrants to purchase 15,152 shares of Common Stock.
-Mr. Sobieski converted \$20,000 of outstanding indebtedness into four Series A convertible redeemable preferred stock (convertible into 55,096 shares of common stock) and warrants to purchase 30,304 shares of Common Stock.
+In connection with the Series A Preferred Stock private placement transaction, on November 16, 2009, the Company entered into an Executive Officer Reimbursement Agreement with each of (i) Jason L. Tienor, the Company's President and Chief Executive Officer, (ii) Richard J. Leimbach, the Company's then Chief Financial Officer, and (iii) Jeffrey J. Sobieski, the Company's Chief Operating Officer (collectively, the "Executive Officers"), pursuant to which the Executive Officers agreed to convert a portion of outstanding indebtedness of the Company owed to such Executive Officers into Series A shares and warrants pursuant to the Securities Purchase Agreement.
+Mr. Tienor converted \$20,000 of outstanding indebtedness into four Series A convertible preferred stock (convertible into 55,096 shares of common stock) and warrants to purchase 30,304 shares of Common Stock.
+Mr. Leimbach converted \$10,000 of outstanding indebtedness into two Series A convertible preferred stock (convertible into 55,096 shares of Common Stock.
+Mr. Sobieski converted \$20,000 of outstanding indebtedness into four Series A convertible preferred stock (convertible into 55,096 shares of common stock) and warrants to purchase 30,304 shares of Common Stock.